Unveiling the Prophetic Truth - Conclusion

 📘 Show Description:

-Tonight, host David Paxton presents the powerful conclusion of "Unveiling the Prophetic Truth".
+Tonight, at 8:30pm ET/7:30pm CT, host David Paxton presents the powerful conclusion of "Unveiling the Prophetic Truth".
 Diving deep into the mysteries surrounding the Ark of the Covenant and explore its critical role in end-time prophecy.
 Are ancient Jewish leaders preparing to reveal its location?

 Has the countdown to the Third Temple already begun?